thomasabishop/eolas/zk/Voltage.md

 As they move through the circuit the electrons encounter a **load** which is what we call resistance to the flow of current.
 As they run into this, they give up their energy.
-The relinquishing of energy happens in the form of a conversion of electrical energy to heat.
+The relinquishing of energy happens in the form of a conversion of electrical energy to heat (hence why computers heat up).
 The amount lost is equal to the amount of energy imparted by the voltage rise.

 > The voltage drop in a circuit equals the the voltage rise of the circuit
 > because energy cannot be created or destroyed, only changed to another form.